 Someone left a rather moving comment on one of my articles and I thought I would share it along with my reply.
 For most of us life has its ups and downs, and that is perfectly normal.
 For some however, the downside seems to dominate.
-A history of disappointment and failure can severely damage a person’s perspective and perception of life and their beliefs about their own self-worth.
+A history of disappointment and failure can severely damage a person’s perception of life and their beliefs about their own self-worth.

-The comment was from a man named John on an article called “Is There Power in Failure?”
+The comment was from a man named John and he thought of himself as a total failure.
 John’s experience might seem extraordinary, but I can assure you it is not all that uncommon.
 His life experience has lead him to adopt some deeply rooted limiting beliefs and left him feeling like a total failure.

 In an effort to help John, and anyone harboring limiting beliefs (which means pretty much everyone), I wanted to address this situation.
 Below, John tells his story and my reply follows.